SalemElbermawy/full_deep/readme.md

 3- detection of the type of flower
 4- detection of the people survive from titanic

+## How to run
-Enter values, click predict, then the prediction,
+- Enter values, click predict, then the prediction,

 ## Motivation